AngomRanjan/stay-tune/README.md

 # Stay Tune

 > This is my first React Capstone Project.
 In the project, I build a tv show sites, which gives information about Shows telecast on TV Maze.
 I choose a dark color theme for this particular project.
 I have used a shade of black (#1b1b1b).
 I would like to thank  Nelson Sakwa on Behance for the original design idea.
-This app was build using HTNL, CSS, JavaScript, React and Redux.
+This app was build using HTML, CSS, JavaScript, React and Redux.

 ## Built With